TatuLund/vaadin-create23/README.md

     - Tabindex and visual focus ring is used to improve situational awateness
     - Using focus color in focused fields labels

+### General use components

+The general use components have been isolated in their own module.
+This is to emphasize separation of concern, and also making it possible to have end-to-end tests of the components in isolation agains test UIs.

 - Components module has examples of GWT and JavaScript extensions
 	- Reset button for text field extension with client side GWT,
 	- Character counter for TextArea and TextField showing remaining characters extension with GWT,